The Bankrate promise

 7. Take a close look at your contract

 Once you select an agent, your contract should spell out all of the terms to which you’ve agreed, including the real estate commission.
 Traditionally, the seller pays 6 percent of the sales price of the home for real estate commissions, with half going to their own agent and half going to the buyer’s agent.
-The commission rate is often negotiable, however, with the average commission actually just under 6 percent, according to an analysis by EffectiveAgents.
+The commission rate is often negotiable, however, with the average commission these days being a bit lower than that.

 Another factor to look at: The length of the contract itself.
-Aim for a contract limited to six months or less.
-In a competitive seller’s market like today’s, it can take just 20 days — or less — to sell a home, according to the NAR.
+Aim for a contract limited to six months or less if possible.
+According to NAR data, homes for sale in September 2022 typically remained on the market for just 19 days.
 If you haven’t found the home you want within a few months, it’s helpful to keep your options open.